ionos-enterprise/ionos-enterprise-puppet/README.md

 It is also possible to get the UUID from inside the ProfitBricks Data Center Designer (DCD).
 If you log in and hover over one of your virtual data centers listed under "My Data Centers", a tooltip appears that contains the UUID.

-Now that we know how to find a valid virtual data center UUID, lets proceed with the full server example.
+Once we have a valid virtual data center UUID, lets proceed with the full server example.

     $datacenter_id = '2dbf0e6b-3430-46fd-befd-6d08acd96557'